Reverse Transfer Program

-- You will receive a Pop-Up requesting participation
+- If you qualify, you will receive a message requesting participation.

 - Once you “opt in,” no further action from you is required.

-After your former NCCC confers the degree, you will need to have a transcript (electronic preferred) sent to UNC Charlotte with that degree identified.
+- After your former NCCC confers the degree, you will need to have a transcript (electronic preferred) sent to UNC Charlotte with that degree identified.
 UNC Charlotte is not notified of degree conferral.
-Upon transcript receipt, the Office of the Registrar, will add the waiver to your degree audit.
+Upon transcript receipt, the Office of the Registrar, will add the waiver to your degree audit in DegreeWorks.

 Note: You may be eligible for more than the four Associate degrees listed above at the NCCC, but only these four qualify for a general education waiver.

 Do I have to pay for my degree or participate in the graduation ceremony at the NCCC?

 - Each NCCC will determine and notify you regarding the cost of the printed diploma and/or participation in the graduation ceremony.